Dr Debbie Marsden BSc PhD, Equine Behaviour Consultant Contact Details

 Brief Biography

-CV SummaryInternationally recognised as one of the world’s leading experts in her field, Dr Debbie Marsden’s success in dealing with equine behaviour problems is based on the highest level of academic and professional qualifications combined with a lifetime’s experience of living and working with horses.
+Internationally recognised as one of the world’s leading experts in her field, Dr Debbie Marsden’s success in dealing with equine behaviour problems is based on the highest level of academic and professional qualifications combined with a lifetime’s experience of looking after and working with horses.

-She rode for the University of Edinburgh Riding Club Team before graduating with a BSc (Hons in Physiology and Genetics) and a PhD in Animal Behaviour, Husbandry and Welfare.
+She rode for junior National Teams before graduating with a BSc (Hons in Physiology and Genetics) and a PhD in Animal Behaviour, Husbandry and Welfare from the University of Edinburgh, where she was invited to stay and join a prestigious research team as their equine behaviour specialist.

 Debbie says;

-I was extremely lucky growing up with horses in N Ireland to enjoy a huge variety of equestrian experience.
+“I was extremely lucky growing up with horses in N Ireland to enjoy a huge variety of equestrian experience.
 Apparently, I constantly strayed into the horse’s fields as a toddler and told those who would try to drag me away that ‘it was all right for me to stay there as they were my friends’.
 I accompanied my farrier grandfather in the school holidays, visiting all sorts of yards and seeing how many different ways there were of doing most things equestrian.
 I did all the usual Pony Club things, and had the benefit of lessons from visiting English and German dressage Instructors.
 I was thrilled to finally have my very own pony at the age of 8.
 He was a 13:2 jet black Arab and only 4 years old himself.
 He taught me a great deal – mostly about what not to do!
-We eventually made it into the Prince Phillip Cup Mounted Games Team and raked the countryside at every available opportunity visiting local shows, trying for ribbons at everything!
+We raked the countryside at every available opportunity visiting local shows, collecting ribbons and prize money to earn our keep!
 Later I rode for a variety of owners, including a local racehorse trainer, various probably rather ‘dodgy’ dealers (not that I knew that at the time of course!) and a lady who grew up in Argentina and trained her horses the ‘Gaucho’ way.
-I was so keen that I rode anything I was offered, including the ‘problem’ ponies and horses that others sensibly declined to get on and eventually was rewarded by being able to help to bring on quality young horses for their owners and compete at National level showjumping and IHTS eventing.
+I was so keen that I rode anything I was offered, including the ‘problem’ ponies and horses that others sensibly declined to get on, was proud to represent PC and NI in various teams and eventually was rewarded by being able to help to bring on quality young horses for their owners and compete at National level showjumping and IHTS eventing.
 I had no idea at the time how immensely valuable all this was all going to be in my future career.
 I have since had the benefit of being taught by those who were world leaders in their field and the further luxury of travelling myself, meeting wonderful people and their horses, lecturing at Universities, Veterinary Schools and speaking at major scientific conferences all over the world, in between skiving off for a ride and having a nose around the local stables.
 My mother is still hoping I will ‘grow out of it’ but the horse bug in me is here to stay!
-They are still my friends and I have dedicated my life to helping others understand them better and improving their lot.
+They are still my friends and I have dedicated my life to helping others understand them better and improving their lot.”

 Dr Debbie Marsden C.V.
 Summary

-• Director MDM Equestrian Consultancy Company 1999 – currently
+• Director MDM Equestrian Consultancy Company 1999 – currently.

-• Fellow of University of Edinburgh attached to Department of Veterinary Clinical Studies, Royal (Dick) School of Veterinary Studies 1994 – 2002, lecturing and consulting in Equine Behaviour and Management
+• Fellow of University of Edinburgh attached to Department of Veterinary Clinical Studies, Royal (Dick) School of Veterinary Studies 1994 – 2002, lecturing and consulting in Equine Behaviour and Management.

-• Post-Doctoral Research Fellowship 1990 – 1994 (Effects of Housing and Management on Behaviour Problems in Horses) Royal (Dick) School of Veterinary Studies
+• Post-Doctoral Research Fellowship 1990 – 1994 (Effects of Housing and Management on Behaviour Problems in Horses) Royal (Dick) School of Veterinary Studies.

-• PhD Degree 1989 (Effects of Husbandry, Housing and Management on Animal Behaviour and Welfare – Practical Solutions) University of Edinburgh
+• PhD Degree1989 (Effects of Husbandry, Housing and Management on Animal Behaviour and Welfare – Practical Solutions) University of Edinburgh.

-• BSc Degree 1984 (Agricultural Science, with Honours in Physiology and Genetics, specialising in Animal Behaviour) University of Edinburgh.
+• BSc Degree1984 (Agricultural Science, with Honours in Physiology and Genetics, specialising in Animal Behaviour) University of Edinburgh.

-Professional experience includes:
+Professional experience includes;

-e) Writing scientific articles and books on the topic of horse behaviour, management and training, including the Behaviour Problem section in the major veterinary textbook ‘Equine Medicine and Surgery’, edited by Colahan, Mayhew, Merritt and Moore, Mosby (1999), ‘How Horses Learn’ Allens (2005) and the chapter on ‘Stereotypic and other Behavior Problems’ in the veterinary textbook ‘Equine Neurology’, edited by Furr and Reed, by Blackwell (2008), referee for scientific publications, am asked for comment by journalists and regularly contribute articles to popular equestrian magazines.
+f) Writing scientific articles and books on the topic of horse behaviour, management and training, including the ‘Behavior Problem’ section in the major veterinary textbook ‘Equine Medicine and Surgery’, 5th Ed.
+Colahan, Mayhew, Merritt and Moore, Mosby (1999), ‘How Horses Learn’ a book for horse owners published by Allens (2005) and the chapter on ‘Stereotypic and other Behavior Problems’ in the specialist veterinary textbook Equine Neurology’, edited by Furr and Reed, Blackwell (2008), referee for scientific publications and assist equestrian journalists with articles for popular equestrian magazines.

-h) I currently run a consulting company, ‘MDM Equestrian’ , offering practical advice on horse behaviour, management, safety and training, including a referral clinic for vets requiring specialist second opinion and treatment of behaviour problems in clients’ horses with retraining of horse and rider as required, professional training for Equine Behaviour Consultants and Expert Witness work.
+‘MDM Equestrian’ is an Equestrian Consultancy Practice, giving practical advice to horse owners on horse behaviour, housing, care, stable management, and safety and training, including a referral clinic for vets requiring specialist second opinion and treatment of behaviour problems in clients’ horses.
+Ride and train horses and coach handlers / riders as required.

 -------------------------------------------------------------------------------------------------------

-Call or Fax: 01899 860732 If you prefer, you may write to: Dr Debbie Marsden, PO Box 8776, Biggar, ML12 6WL.
+Call: 01899 221888 Write to: Dr Marsden, PO Box 8776, Biggar, ML12 6WL.
+Email: mdmequestrian@gmail.com

 All material on this website is protected by copyright and may not be reproduced in any form without permission from Dr Marsden or Michelle Rushen.